 12 Best Things to Do in Krabi That Aren't Just Railay Beach

 Krabi Province is massive.
-We're talking 4,708 square kilometers of coastline, jungle, mangroves, and mountains that most visitors never see because they're too busy posting Instagram photos from Phra Nang Cave Beach.
-And look, I get it.
-Phra Nang is stunning.
-But there's a whole province waiting.
+You're looking at 4,708 square kilometers of coastline, jungle, mangroves, and mountains that most visitors never see, because they're too busy posting Instagram photos from Phra Nang Cave Beach.
+And fair enough — Phra Nang is stunning.
+But there's a whole province waiting, and it rewards anyone willing to go find it.

 1. Climb 1,237 Steps at Tiger Cave Temple

-Wat Tham Suea isn't for the faint of heart — or weak of quad.
+Wat Tham Suea isn't for the faint of heart — or the weak of quad.
 The 1,237 steps to the top are steep, uneven, and absolutely punishing in the midday heat.
-I made the mistake of starting at 11AM my first time.
+Start at 11AM and you'll regret it.
 Don't.

-Get there by 7AM.
+Get there by 7AM instead.
 The monkeys at the base are less aggressive in the early morning, and you'll have the hilltop Buddha statue mostly to yourself.
 The panoramic view of Krabi's karst landscape is worth every bead of sweat.
 Free entry, but the monks appreciate small donations.

 Pro tip: Secure your water bottle and anything dangling.
 The macaques at the base have zero shame and will grab sunglasses right off your face.